Ethanol10/Ror2Ganon/README.md

 ## And More... (well not that much more, but more...)

 ## Changelog
 - 2.0.0 -> New Features!
 Hooray!
 (This will probably be my last update, for this mod regarding new content (note: for a long time, not forever), as I am a terrible animator.
 However, if someone wants to offer help with animations for more moves, OR I manage to make my own moves in the time it takes to find someone new, I'm down to continue this project.
-If the mod breaks with new RoR2 Content, I'll try update it so that it won't be deprecated.)
+If the mod breaks with new RoR2 Content, I'll try update it so that it won't be deprecated.
+Might do some balance changes as well.)
     - 2 New moves!
 (Unlock them and find out what they are)
     - Another skin! (also with an unlock condition)
     - (slight) VFX updates!